University of Victoria: History

 In the early part of this century, professional education expanded beyond the traditional fields of theology, law and medicine.
-Graduate training based on the German-inspired American model of specialized course work and the completion of a research thesis was introduced.
+Graduate training based on the German-inspired American model of specialized coursework and the completion of a research thesis was introduced.
 The policy of university education initiated in the 1960s responded to population pressure and the belief that higher education was a key to social justice and economic productivity for individuals and for society.

 The university gained its full autonomy in 1963 as the University of Victoria.
 The University Act of 1963 vested administrative authority in a chancellor elected by the convocation of the university, a board of governors, and a president appointed by the board; academic authority was given to the senate which was representative both of the faculties and of the convocation.

 The university's Arms were registered with the Canadian Heraldic Authority on April 3, 2001.
 The historical traditions of the university are reflected in the coat of arms, its academic regalia, and its house flag.
 The BA hood is solid red, recalling the early affiliation with McGill, along with the martlets in the coat of arms.
 The BSc hood, of gold, and the BEd hood, of blue, show the colours of the University of British Columbia.
 Blue and gold have been retained as the official colours.
 The motto at the top of the Arms, in Hebrew characters, is "Let there be Light"; the motto at the bottom, in Latin, is "A Multitude of the Wise is the Health of the World."